 We have informed all of our direct suppliers that we will be requesting or requiring them to sign up to SEDEX depending on the perceived risk.
 By having suppliers who are signed up to SEDEX, it allows us to review the risks and take appropriate mitigating action where necessary.

 We use certifications that ensure our supply chain complies with the UN Convention for Human Rights and the core standards of the International Labour Organisation.
 It is included in certain organic standards (such as the Soil Association Organic standard) that there is no forced or involuntary labour, and there is either no child labour or labour does not interfere with their education and can be rescinded if failing to meet the United Nations Convention for Human Rights.
-As stated in our Sustainable Purchasing Policy we will always prioritise certified organic ingredients where they are available in reliable volumes at the right quality.
+As stated in our Sustainable Purchasing Notice we will always prioritise certified organic ingredients where they are available in reliable volumes at the right quality.